Richmond Beach Orca Returned

 Final landing: Atop their perches

 A week after the Strawberry Festival, Richmond Beach volunteers began installation of each Orca on top of their very own perch.
-Beach Orcas ar now on display in eight locations throughout Richmond Beach.
+Beach Orcas ar now on display in locations throughout Richmond Beach.

 A Guide to the Beach Orcas of Richmond Beach